rambabupalla/jenkins-master-slave-ci-cd-tomcat/README.md

-Jenkins Master-Slave CI/CD Pipeline with Tomcat Deployment Project Overview
+🚀 Jenkins Master-Slave CI/CD Pipeline with Tomcat Deployment 📌 Project Overview

 This project demonstrates a complete CI/CD pipeline implementation using Jenkins Master-Slave architecture to automate the build and deployment of a Java web application to a remote Apache Tomcat server.

-The build process runs on a Jenkins Slave node, and the deployment is performed automatically using SSH.
+The build process runs on a separate slave node, and deployment is handled automatically using SSH.

-Infrastructure Setup
+🖥 Infrastructure Setup

-Three Linux virtual machines were created:
+Three Linux virtual machines were configured:

 VM 1 – Jenkins Master